+Session As I mentioned at the beginning the sessions were pretty impressive.
+Well knows speakers from all over the world have been invited and gave very good, high-level sessions!
 I will note describe sessions one by one here, but I have in mind sessions from NDC, Oredev and can compare them to what I saw here.
-Of course if you are in IT sector for a while you most probably have heard of most of the topics already, but it is always good to compare your point of view with other, good specialists.
+Of course, if you are in IT sector for a while you most probably have heard of most of the topics already, but it is always good to compare your point of view with other, good specialists.

-Unfortunately, because of a headache I could not attend 🙁
+AfterParty Unfortunately, because of a headache, I could not attend :(

-The only company that organized DevDay 2012 was ABB and all attendees could socialize during breaks instead of fall into recruitment firms..
-ABB itself didn’t run a advertisement sessions, but has acted as a host.
-For me this was very good and sensitive kind of advertising ABB.
+Summary The only company that organized DevDay 2012 was ABB and all attendees could socialize during breaks instead of fall into recruitment firms.
+ABB itself didn’t run an advertisement session but has acted as a host.
+For me, this was a very good and sensitive kind of advertising ABB.